 The 2021 college football season is officially underway.
 While last week saw a few games get the action started, there is a full slate of college games this weekend.

-Of course, the most important contest for those in the Mountain State is the opener for WVU.
+Of course, the most important contest for those in the Mountain State is the WVU opener.

 The Mountaineers travel to Maryland for their first game of the season.
 This one is shaping up to be a competitive matchup and one both sides believe they can take.

-WVU is making strides under head coach Neal Brown and that is likely to continue into this campaign.
-The team won six total games a year ago, including a bowl victory over Army.
+WVU is making strides under head coach Neal Brown, and that is likely to continue into this campaign.
+The team won a total of six games a year ago, including a bowl victory over Army.

 Expectations are even higher this year, as the Mountaineers should compete with the majority of the Big 12.